WANGTAO661/E2E-ULDSC/README.md

 All the required data of ESC-50 for processing 20kHz are now ready at datasets/esc50 directory
 3. How to test
    3.1.
 Download or clone this repositoriesLoading

    3.2 run "tester.py";

    3.3.
-Enter the model path
+Enter the model path: "$Path\E2E_ULDSC.pt"

-  "$Path\E2E_ULDSC.pt"

    3.4.
-Select the fold on which the model was Validated:
+Select the fold on which the model was Validated: "4"

-  "4"

    Results: No. Param: 0.098M; FLOPs: 0.088G; Top-1 Accuracy: 87.00%

-4. E2E_ULDSC.pt: the original model with 20% channel pruned and without weight pruned.
+5. E2E_ULDSC.pt: the original model with 20% channel pruned and without weight pruned.

 E2E_ULDSC_Sparse.pt: the model with 20% channel pruned and with 90% weight pruned: Results: No. Param: 0.01M; FLOPs: 0.009G; Top-1 Accuracy: 84.50%